AP Interview: Taiwan may help if Hong Kong violence expands

 Government surveys earlier this year showed that about 80% of Taiwanese citizens oppose reunification with China.

-China severed ties with Tsai’s government after she took office in 2016 because of her refusal to accept Beijing’s claims on the island.
+China severed links with Taiwan’s government after Tsai took office in 2016 because of her refusal to accept Beijing’s claims on the island.
+It has since been increasing diplomatic, economic and military pressure on Taiwan.

 A second term for Tsai would see a continuation of Taiwan’s tough stance against its much larger neighbor.